anjanagithub/Color-Scheme-Switcher/README.md

 # Color-Scheme-Switcher
 A simple color scheme switcher using JavaScript, HTML, and CSS.
 This project displays four color boxes, each with a unique color.
-Clicking a box changes the page's background color to match, showcasing JavaScript DOM manipulation for an interactive user experience.
+Clicking a box changes the page's background color to match with box color, showcasing JavaScript DOM manipulation for an interactive user experience.

 This project demonstrates JavaScript DOM manipulation to dynamically update the background color, providing a smooth and responsive user experience.